MatheshRameshNEU/webapp/README.md

 # Webapp

-This is a simple Node.js web application built with Express, Sequelize, and PostgreSQL, designed for cloud deployment. he application connects to a PostgreSQL database and includes features such as user authentication, API endpoints, and a health check.
+This is a simple Node.js web application built with Express, Sequelize, and PostgreSQL, designed for cloud deployment. he application connects to a PostgreSQL database and includes features such as user authentication, API endpoints, and a health check..

 ## Prerequisites